 Ensure you receive any Government contributions you’re entitled to.

 Sometimes it pays to make superannuation contributions from your AFTER-TAX wages or salary.
 In this instance, you would have already paid income tax on your money, therefore you won’t pay any contributions tax.

-Personal after-tax contributions sometimes attract a Government Co-contribution.
-Eligible people who earn less than the “lower income threshold” of $35,454 receive a 50 cent Government Co-Contribution for every $1.00 of after-tax income they contribute into their super up to a limit of $1000.
-The rate of Co-Contribution reduces incrementally as the person’s income increases, such that individuals who earn more than the “higher income threshold” of $50,454 receive nothing.
+Personal after-tax contributions sometimes attract a government co-contribution.
+Eligible people who earn less than the “lower income threshold” of $38,564 receive a 50 cent government co-contribution for every $1.00 of after-tax income they contribute into their super up to a limit of $1,000.
+The rate of co-contribution reduces incrementally as the person’s income increases, such that individuals who earn more than the “higher income threshold” of $53,564 receive nothing.
 Capped at $500, this means that if an individual earning less than the lower income threshold makes an after-tax contribution of $1,000, the Government may contribute up to $500 into that person’s superannuation fund2.

 Call us on 132 467 to find out your BPay customer reference to make an after-tax contribution and also to make sure we have your tax file number (TFN) on record.

-Take advantage of the Low Income Superannuation Contribution
+Take advantage of the Low Income Superannuation Tax Offset

-If you’re a low-income earner, you can also take advantage of the Government’s Low Income Superannuation Contribution (LISC).
-This contribution applies to any before-tax contributions you make to your super (including superannuation guaranteed contributions from your employer), and can really help boost your super savings, especially if you’re working part-time.
+If you’re a low-income earner, you can also take advantage of the Government’s Low Income Superannuation Tax Offset (LISTO).
+This tax offset applies to any before-tax contributions you make to your super (including superannuation guarantee contributions from your employer), and can really help boost your super savings, especially if you’re working part-time.

-If you earn $37,000 per annum or less and are otherwise eligible, the Government will pay 15% of any before-tax contributions you, or your employer, has made each year directly into your superannuation account, up to a cap of $500.
+If you earn $37,000 per annum or less and are otherwise eligible, the Government will refund the tax paid on any of the before-tax contributions you, or your employer, has made each year directly into your superannuation account, up to a cap of $500.

 Plug the leakage